Mani-G21/blog-cms/README.md

 - Explore blogs, authors, comment on posts, and subscribe for newsletters.

 ## Overview of the folder structure:
-- `app/Helpers/` : Helper functions.
+- `app/Helpers/` <br>Helper functions.

-- `app/Http/Controllers`: To implement the business logic and to return the views.
+- `app/Http/Controllers`<br> To implement the business logic and to return the views.

-- `app/Jobs/`: Jobs to send the email notifications
+- `app/Jobs/`<br>Jobs to send the email notifications
-- `app/Models/`: Models to communicate with the database
+- `app/Models/` <br>Models to communicate with the database
-- `app/Observers/`: To observe on the changes being made to the database and take suitable actions on it.
+- `app/Observers/`<br>To observe on the changes being made to the database and take suitable actions on it.
-- `app/policies/`: To implement access on the models based on the role of the user.
+- `app/policies/`: <br>To implement access on the models based on the role of the user.
-- `database/`: To provide the seeders, factories and migrations for the database tables.
+- `database/`<br> To provide the seeders, factories and migrations for the database tables.
-- `resources/views/`: To provide the UI for the frontend.
+- `resources/views/` <br>To provide the UI for the frontend.
-- `routes/`: Provides routes for navigation
+- `routes/`<br> Provides routes for navigation
-- `storage/app/public/` Provides the assets for the blogs or to store the assets in the project ___(A softlink points to this directory for accessing these assets with the help of public url)___.
+- `storage/app/public/` <br>Provides the assets for the blogs or to store the assets in the project ___(A softlink points to this directory for accessing these assets with the help of public url)___.

 ## Screenshots